 Current COVID-19 guidelines in Long Term Care and Assisted Living Communities are being revised provincially effective April 1st, 2021.
 Dr. Bonnie Henry, Provincial Health Officer delivered an update today with province wide changes to current restrictions including changes to the visitor guidelines.

 Starting April 1st, the following changes will be put into place:

 - All residents will be allowed regular, frequent, and routine opportunities for social visitation

 - Visits must allow for a minimum of 60 minutes (they must be booked in advance).
 This means visits cannot be scheduled less than one hour before the closing of visiting hours.
-If visiting hours end at 8pm, the last booking available will be 7pm.

 - We would ask that during the initial stage of this re-opening, you consider other families and residents trying to book visits as well and limit the on-site visits to one per week.

 - Number of visits per day to the community will be designed to continue to meet operational health and safety requirements in keeping with the sanitization and screening guidelines.

 - We encourage families to be considerate about the duration to allow capacity for more residents to have visits in the community

 - Visits will be scheduled in one hour blocks with a suggested maximum of 2 blocks per resident visit